SySyAli/SySyAli.github.io/index.md

   <div class="hero-inner">
     <div>
       <h1>Syed Ali</h1>
       <p class="lead">I am an accelerated BS/MS student at Vanderbilt University studying Computer Science, with an additional major in Mathematics.
-I will graduate in May 2026.</p>
+I will graduate in May 2026 with both degrees.
+I am pursuing full-time Software Engineering roles.</p>
     <p class="lead">I am interested in the intersection between Computer Science, Urban Planning, and Transit.
-Before this, I was a SWE intern at Capital One.
+I've interned at Capital One, The American Bureau of Shipping, and the Vanderbilt Department of Transportaion.
 My primary interests are in Backend Engineering, Distributed Systems, and Machine Learning.</p>

     <p class="social">
         <a href="mailto:syed.a.ali@vanderbilt.edu" title="Email"><i class="fa fa-envelope" style="font-size:28px;color:#34231e;"></i></a>&nbsp;&nbsp;